HeyNV/TradeTwice-Figma-UIUX/README.md

-# TradeTwice- UI Design Prototype
-TradeTwice is a "product reselling platform within a college", designed with a structured UI approach in Figma.
-This project explores UI elements such as layout, typography and buttons
+TradeTwice - A Product Reselling Platform for College Students

+Overview

+TradeTwice is a UI design prototype developed in Figma, aimed at creating a seamless product reselling platform within college communities.
+The platform enables students to buy, sell, and manage their listings efficiently with an intuitive interface.